open-telemetry/oteps/text/trace/0234-payload-collection.md

 ### Null value

 Representing Null values in payload contents is required, as it part of JSON and many other formats like Protobuf and Avro.
-Therefore we propose supporting it by spans and logs attributes APIs (while in OTel proto schema it is already supported).
+Null values are explictly specified as the `kind` property of each value (see below).

 ## Trade-offs and mitigations